 Jennifer's international experience is drawn from her work in several countries, where has held leadership positions in child and youth care, social work and professional education.
 Jennifer has served on national and international committees related to children’s rights and public services.

-Jennifer is the Founding Director of a leading improvement and innovation centre in Scotland, CELCIS (the Centre for Excellence for Children’s Care and Protection), and directed its predecessor SIRCC (the Scottish Institute for Residential Child Care) at the University of Strathclyde.
+Jennifer is the Founding Director of the leading improvement and innovation centre, the Centre for Excellence for Children’s Care and Protection at the University of Strathclyde.
 While at the University, Jennifer has secured and led the delivery of over £75M in grant funding.

 Jennifer was awarded an OBE in the 2020 Queen’s Honours for services to the care and protection of children in Scotland and abroad.